gutierrez-arcelus-lab/shinybcells/README.md

-# shinybcells R Package
+# bcellactivation R Package

 This Shiny App is now available at [mgalab.shinyapps.io/bcellactivation](https://mgalab.shinyapps.io/bcellactivation/)

-Follow the instructions below only if you want to install a local version on your machine.
+A local installation of this package will no longer be functional because large files required by the App are not stored in this repository.

 ![Demo](media/shinybcells_demo.gif)